 BN: Then how did you get from being an academic focusing on the arts, to an activist using the arts as a tool of change?

 Koop: Another long journey . . . literally.
-In 1999 I was traveling in Asia for six months.
+I was traveling in Asia for six months.
 I had gotten back from a trek in Nepal, and was hanging out in Kathmandu for a while.
 To stay in shape, I would go on runs from my hotel to a Buddhist stupa, hundreds of steps up a steep hill just outside the city.
 This entailed crossing over the Bisnumati River, which was just trashed.
 It was shocking, especially because I’d just returned from trekking and had experienced some of the most beautiful wild rivers in the Annapurna mountains.

 A lot of people lived right next to the river, and used it as their backyard trash dump and as their place to wash.
 I’ve always been a nature lover, but with that experience I resolved to do something about the degradation of watersheds, wherever I happened to be in the world.